Property Graph Exchange Format (PG)

 3.2 Identifiers

 An identifier is a string used to uniquely identify a node, an edge, a label, or the name of a property.
-An identifiers can be given as quoted string or as unquoted identifier.
+An identifier can be given as a quoted string or as an unquoted identifier.

 Example 1: Several unquoted identifiers